Mathématique: Chapter 59

 “Are you from Canada?”

-“I’m from California,” Sheppard said.
-“But my friend Rodney here is from Canada.”
+“I’m from California,” Sheppard replied.
+“But my friend Rod is from Canada.”

 “From sea to sea?” the kid echoed

-Young glanced over at Ginn, to find her head bent studiously over her book, her hair falling to obscure her eyes.
-He shifted in his chair, trying to subtly improve his angle without looking like that was what he was doing.
+Young glanced at Ginn, to find her bent studiously over her book, her hair falling to obscure her eyes.
+He shifted in his chair, trying to improve his angle on the conversation at the next table.

 “You sure you don’t wanna sit?”
 Sheppard asked.